akka/akka/akka-docs/intro/getting-started-first-scala-eclipse.rst

 Introduction
 ------------

-Welcome to the first tutorial on how to get started with Akka and Scala.
+Welcome to the first tutorial on how to get started with `Akka <http://akka.io>`_ and `Scala <http://scala-lang.org>`_.
 We assume that you already know what Akka and Scala are and will now focus on the steps necessary to start your first project.
 We will be using `Eclipse <http://www.eclipse.org/downloads/>`_, and the `Scala plugin for Eclipse <http://www.scala-ide.org/>`_.

 The sample application that we will create is using actors to calculate the value of Pi.
 Calculating Pi is a CPU intensive operation and we will utilize Akka Actors to write a concurrent solution that scales out to multi-core processors.
 This sample will be extended in future tutorials to use Akka Remote Actors to scale out on multiple machines in a cluster.